awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 You can specify conditions in the key policies and AWS Identity and Access Management policies \([IAM policies](iam-policies.md)\) that control access to AWS KMS resources\.
 The policy statement is effective only when the conditions are true\.
 For example, you might want a policy statement to take effect only after a specific date\.
 Or, you might want a policy statement to control access only when a specific value appears in an API request\.

 To specify conditions, you use predefined *condition keys* in the `Condition` element of a policy statement with [IAM condition policy operators](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html)\.
-Some condition keys apply generally to AWS; others are specific to AWS KMS\.
+Some condition keys apply generally to AWS others are specific to AWS KMS\.

 **Topics**
 + [AWS global condition keys](#conditions-aws)